wireapp/wire-server-deploy/offline/docs.md

 ```
 * your.public.ip.address (you should know this)
 * OUTBOUNDINTERFACE will be bound if you followed that direction in the documentation, otherwise find it in adminhost with ip addr or ifconfig
-* kube.node.ip.addresses will be (if you followed the instructions exactly, 172.16.0.129-131)
+* kube.node.ip.addresses will be the addresses of your kubernetes nodes

 Then ssh into each kubenode and make the following configuration:
 ```